likesjx/obsidian-ado-plugin/README.md

 - **Manage Epics**: Create, update, and delete epics in Azure DevOps.
 - **Manage Features**: Create, update, and delete features associated with epics.
 - **User Settings**: Customize plugin settings through a dedicated settings tab.
+- **Epic Anchors & Details Popover**:
+   - Insert epic anchors (e.g., `<<#12345>>`) into your notes using a command.
+   - In Reading and Live Preview modes, these anchors render as clickable buttons.
+   - Clicking an epic button fetches its details from Azure DevOps and displays them in a popover.
+   - The popover features a tabbed interface:
+       - **Description Tab**: Shows the Epic's `System.Description`.
+       - **Contacts Tab**: Displays key personnel like Assigned To, Created By, Changed By, and other configurable custom contact roles (e.g., Epic Owner, Solution Architect).
+       - **Readiness Tab**: A configurable tab for displaying readiness information related to the Epic.
+   - Includes an "Open in ADO" button to directly navigate to the work item in Azure DevOps.

 ## Installation